inickt/cs4500-mineola-kilgore/Fish/README.md

  3. Draw a board.
  4. Remove a tile from a board, creating a hole.
  5. Determine the legal moves from a given tile.

+##### game-tree.rkt
+Contains the data and function definitions describing an entire game of Fish, represented as a tree.
+Provides functionality to:
+ 1. Create a tree (lazy evaluated) from any Fish game node by querying to generate all children of the node.
+ 2. Query as to whether a move is legal to apply to a game node.
+ 3. Apply a move to a game node, creating the new node.
+ 4. Apply some function to all children of a game node.

+##### json.rkt
+TODO

+##### penguin-color.rkt
+Contains the data and function definitions describing a player's penguin color in a game of fish.
+Provides an enumeration of Penguins, a function to draw a Penguin avatar, and a function to map a Penguin to the visual color used to represent penguins of that color.

+##### player-interface.rkt
+Provides the API specification for a player component.
+Any user wishing to build an entrant to a Fish game or tournament must build some software component that implements the player interface.
+The functions required of any player component are:
+ 1. Initializing and returning their age.
+ 2. Returning a desired penguin placement given a state.
+ 3. Returning a desired move given a Fish game.
+ 4. Finalizing, when given the final EndGame.
+ 5. Terminating if/when the referee kicks the player from a game.
+ 6. Listening to game tree updates (optional, the player may simply no-op return).

 ##### state.rkt
 Contains the data and function definitions representing a state of a Fish game.
 Provides functionality to: